gryphbecrazeh/pios/README.md

 TO DO
 ##############################################################################################################

-Add second modal to create shipment modal pass in state as shipment prop, when passing to db {...this.props.shipment,...this.state}
+#Add second modal to create shipment modal
+#pass in state as shipment prop, when passing to db {...this.props.shipment,...this.state}
-second modal verifies recipient information, add notes, select lift gate, etc enter any cod amounts then the post request will be made, and toggle both the inner and outter modals pass in toggle to modal, on close toggle/success of post on second modal, execute the toggleParent function passed in via props
+#second modal verifies recipient information, add notes, select lift gate, etc
+enter any cod amounts
+#then the post request will be made, and toggle both the inner and outter modals
+#pass in toggle to modal, on close toggle/success of post on second modal, execute the toggleParent function passed in via props

+add capacity to add options onto orderedSku, add notes to ordered sku

 add outgoing orders page